caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 -   Currying  - Curried functions like in Haskell

 -   DSL    - Domain Specific Language

+-   It is controversial that Javascript is based on scheme.
+According to Douglas Crockford JavaScript is Scheme on a C clothe.
+With a C-like syntax.

 More Information: [Comparison of Functional Programming Languages](http://en.wikipedia.org/wiki/Comparison_of_functional_programming_languages)